Black-box Prompt Tuning with Subspace Learning: Approach

 where $\mathcal{D}$ is the training set of the target task $\mathcal{T}$.

 Since $\bm{q}$ is the only tunable parameter and is a low-dimensional vector, it can be efficiently optimized using DFO algorithms, such as the Covariance Matrix Adaptation Evolution Strategy (CMA-ES)~\cite{hansen2001completely,hansen2003reducing} algorithm or the Natural Evolution Strategy (NES)~\cite{wierstra2014natural} algorithm.
-Once the DFO algorithm converges, we use Eq.~\eqref{equ:prompt} to compute the deep continuous prompt $\bm{p}$ for steering the LLM to the target task.
+Once the DFO algorithm converges, we compute the deep continuous prompt $\bm{p}^{*}$ using the equation